Gao Aocao: Dispute with Liu Gui

 Gao Aocao was once playing wo shuo (握槊; a game similar to Backgammon) with the Inspector of Northern Yu province, Zheng Yanzu (鄭嚴祖) when the Assistant to the Imperial Counsellor, Liu Gui, sent an envoy to summon Zheng.
 Aocoa refused to let Zheng leave and locked the envoy in a wooden yoke.
 In his yoke, the envoy mocked Aocao by saying, "It is easier to put on a yoke than it is to take it off," so Aocao ordered to chop off his neck with a sword and said, "What's so difficult about that?"
 When Liu Gui heard about the incident, he did not pursue the matter any further.

 The following day, Aocao and Liu Gui were sitting together when they received report that many of the Han Chinese labourers working around the Yellow River had died from drowning.
-Liu Gui, who was of Xiongnu background, replied, "A Han is worth a coin, just let them die!"
+Liu Gui, who was of Xiongnu background, replied, "A Han is worth a coin each, just let them die!"
 Gao Aocao was angered by the remark and drew his sword to attack Liu Gui, causing him to flee back to his camp.
 Aocao then ordered his men to beat the drums and prepare to attack Liu Gui's camp.
 It was not until he was persuaded by his peers, Hou Jing and Moqi Luo that Aocao decided to stop.